lc-mar/lcmar-note-taker/README.md

 # lcmar-note-taker

 ## Description
 This application is essentially an online journal to keep track of notes and thoughts.
+You can add multiple notes and save them

 ## User Story